LakpaSherpa123/LakpaSherpa123/README.md

    -🔭 I'm a Full Stack Developer

-   -🌱 I’m currently learning Spring Boot & React
+   - 🤖 I'm currently learning about leveraging LLMs to build intelligent, full-stack applications.

    -💰 I love learning about new technology and finance